Filed Under Honour Roll - Australian Stories, Military Medals

 One medal group, awarded to Petty Officer F.V.W.
 PRICE who served on the Sydney prior to 1941 (not on HMAS Sydney at the time that she was lost) holds a very interesting set consisting of the 1939-45 Star, Africa Star, Burma Star, 1939-45 War Medal and the Australian Service Medal.
 What is of interest is the “Pacific” Bar that hangs from the Burma Star ribbon.
 This signifies that the bearer was also entitled to the Pacific Star, but as medal protocols do not allow these two medals to be worn together in the same set – the bar is issued instead.

-IMAGE RIGHT: A set of medals similar to that issued to Petty Officer F.V.W.
+IMAGE LEFT: A set of medals similar to that issued to Petty Officer F.V.W.
 PRICE.
 The “bar” mentioned in the narrative above consists of a small brass plaque with the word ‘Pacific’ embossed across it.
 The bar would sit on the ribbon of the centre medal.

 Certainly, her duties prior to the engagement with the Kormoran – places the ship’s crew in the geographic area that forms the entitlement for the Pacific Star.